-TopView allows use of TAPI devices but product support for TAPI devices has ended.
+TopView allows use of TAPI devices in v6.37 and earlier but product support for TAPI devices has ended.
+TopView v7.0 and later does not allow use of TAPI.
 Please consider using VOIP instead of TAPI.

 TopView TAPI voice functions (voice notification and remote dial-in) can be accomplished with Voice Telephony boards, Voice modems, and TAPI devices.